 The patent filing describes the unique chemistry of the hydrogel technology as well as a broad range of potential uses and applications.
 For example, the hydrogels can be used to deliver prescription and non-prescription pain relief medications that often cause nausea and stomach upset when released in the stomach.

-The hydrogels can be supplied in RSI’s patent pending straw-like pouches (see Abuse Deterrent Packaging Technology) and can be mixed wherein fast acting hydrogels, and slow extended time release hydrogels, are contained in the same pouch proportioned to the specific drug application.
+The hydrogels can be supplied in RSI’s patent pending straw-like pouches (see Abuse Deterrence Packaging Technology) and can be mixed wherein fast acting hydrogels, and slow extended time release hydrogels, are contained in the same pouch proportioned to the specific drug application.

 The tasteless, colorless, and odorless hydrogels can be delivered in an edible form for drug delivery to humans and animals, in hermetically sealed disposable pouch style straws, or placed in standard capsules.
 If desired, particularly in pediatric and elderly applications, the pouches can also contain flavor crystals.